cmsc389T-spring22/Team7/Projects/P3/README.md

 #### Test Description
 This test first adds a Ghost to Location (1, 0), and then uses the move() method to it.
 It then checks to make sure that the Ghost is not at Location (1, 0) anymore.

+### is_pacman_in_range()
+#### Method Description
+Inside the components of Ghost, we want to locate if Pacman is +1 coordinate point around the current ghost.
+If Pacman is 1+ coordinate point away, then the current ghost can attack that Pacman and return the true.
+If Pacman is not +1 coordinate point away from the ghost, then the ghost cannot be attacked because pacman is not close enough so we return false.
+There is also checks for Null data.
+#### Test Description
+The first test checks that the Pacman should be close to ghost, so it should return true.
+I put (9,11) for the ghost coordinate and (9,12) for the Pacman coordinate.
+The second test should return false, because for that I just changed the ghost coordinate to (9,8), so the ghost would not be close enough.

 ---

 ## Map Class